-💡Do you want to get e-mail notification in a case your camera goes offline?
+💡Do you want to get e-mail notifications in case your camera goes offline?

 We offer this for free.
 How it works and how it can be activated.

-To find out what was the reason which is causing the camera to be shown offline, try following this checklist:
+To find out what the reason is causing the camera to be shown offline, try following this checklist:

 Reboot the camera.
-The easiest thing for you to be sure that it isn't stuck.
+The easiest thing for you is to be sure that it isn't stuck.

 Make sure that the camera is actually working.
 Try connecting to its local web admin interface, for example, check its status LEDs or mobile app connection.